Code-Institute-Submissions/MS1-tartan-taps/README.md

 ## Testing User Stories
 ### Testing First Time Visitor Goals
+1. As a First Time Visitor, I want to know at a glance the main purpose of Tartan Taps and what it can offer.
+2. As a First Time Visitor, I want to be able to navigate through the website intuitively, to seek the information I require.
+3. As a First Time Visitor, I want to locate their Social Media accounts, to determine how trusted they are.
+4. As a First Time Visitor, I want to see prices in order to determine whether this a suitable product for purchase.

 ### Testing Returning Visitor Goals
+1. As a Returning Visitor, I want to be able to easily sign up to start receiving my subscription.
+2. As a Returning Visitor, I want to have options to get in contact with Tartan Taps, with any queries or questions I may have.
+3. As a Returning Visitor, I want to see customer reviews.

 ### Testing Frequent User Goals
+1. As a Frequent User, I want to see what beers are available and compare them against my delivery.
+2. As a Frequent User, I want to find information about the breweries, from where the beers came.
+3. As a Frequent User, I want to be able to cancel / pause my subscription at any point.
+4. As a Frequent User, I want to be able to change the amount of beers I order each month.

 ## Full Testing